 - Do not lean or swing on stay wires or even touch them.
 The stay wire can snap or electricity currents can travel through the wire and cause serious injuries or death.

 - Do not let trees grow near power lines.
-If you have or see trees growing near power lines, please report it to the National Call Centre on 7090 8000 or report it to your nearest PNG Power Ltd office.
+If you have or see trees growing near power lines, please report it to the National Call Centre on Toll Free Number, 116 or report it to your nearest PNG Power Ltd office.

 - Report any rusty power poles to the nearest to the National Call Centre or your nearest PNG Power Ltd office.